shaunhyp57/everglades/docs/README.rst

 ``./everglades-server/``

-This directory contains the main logic for the Everglades game.
+This directory contains the main logic for the EVERGLADES game.

 ``./game_telemetry/``